 Requirements Verification Batteries must be rechargeable batteries that supply between 1.15 to 1.25 volts each.
 Measure the voltage across a single battery and unsure it is within 1.15 to 1.25 volts.
 Then deplete the battery and repeat the test after attempting to recharge.
-Each battery should be capable of 1500 mAh under a 500mA load before dropping to 1.15 volts.
-Setup up the battery to draw 500mA and measure the voltage over 3 hours of use to see if it drops below 1.15 volts.
+Each battery must have a capacity of 1500mAh, and able to supply 500mA to a load before dropping to 1.15V.
+Setup up the battery to an Ammeter and a variable resistor in series.
+Vary the resistance on the resistor till the Ammeter reads 500mA and measure the voltage across the batteries with a voltmeter over 3 hours of use to see if it drops below 1.15 volts.
+3. Must be manually rechargeable Deplete a battery and test recharging it on an eneloop battery charger.